 Whilst people might be prepared to acknowledge the power of such an illusion for the characters in a film, presumably rather fewer would accept that there is a genuine chance they are in a simulation right now.
 One barrier to taking this notion seriously, is the fact that there is currently no technology capable of performing such simulations.
 But that is not to say that this technology will always be beyond us.
 It is reasonable to suppose that if humans survive into the far future, our technology would be more than adequate.
 Whilst we are not at that stage yet, it is an open question as to how many civilisations in the universe are at such an advanced stage of technology.
-And there’s the rub: the evolution of life to the point where intelligent organisms are capable of creating civilisations is probably exceedingly rare, but amongst the complex civilisations that do exist, the simulation of intelligent agents is presumably much less rare.
-Furthermore, if we assume that a civilisation capable of simulating once is capable of simulating many times, there would appear to be the very real possibility that there are more simulated conscious agents in the universe than there are real ones; it might be more likely that we are simulated than real.
+And there’s the rub: the evolution of life to the point where intelligent organisms are capable of creating civilisations is probably exceedingly rare, but amongst the complex civilisations that do exist, the simulation of intelligent agents is potentially much less rare.
+Furthermore, if we assume that a civilisation capable of simulating one universe is capable of simulating many universes, there would appear to be the very real possibility that there are more simulated conscious agents in existence than there are real ones; it might be more likely that we are simulated than real.

-The notion of being a simulated entity is, admittedly, rather unappealing, but perhaps it’s not the worst case scenario.
+The notion of being a simulated entity is admittedly rather unappealing, but perhaps it’s not the worst case scenario.
 Might it not also be possible for sufficiently rich simulations to run simulations of their own?
 In other words, there is presumably a chance that, far from being real, we are merely second order simulations, simulated within a simulated world!
 Perhaps we are at the mercy of several higher-order coffee cups, any one of which could spill and destroy one of the machines that computes our reality.

 Bostrom, N. (2003).
 Are you living in a computer simulation.
 Philosophical Quarterly, 53(211), 243-255.